-As we age, lots of changes affecting our skin’s aesthetic appearance occur.
-These changes may include loss of fat, sagging skin and appearance of lines and wrinkles on the skin.
-These signs become more obvious with the passage of time and there are certain other factors like exposure to sunlight, heredity, unhealthy eating and sleeping habits and skin damages that worsen the appearance of aging signs and make our skin look rough and older.
-It’s really hard to watch fine lines becoming deeper and youthful facial contours getting changed.
+As we age, lots of changes occur that affect our skin’s aesthetic appearance.
+These changes may include loss of fat, sagging skin, and lines and wrinkles on the skin.
+These signs become more evident over time.
+Certain other factors also stimulate aging signs.
+These factors include exposure to sunlight, genetics, unhealthy eating and sleeping habits, and skin damages.
+They worsen the appearance of aging signs and make the skin look rough and older.
+It’s tough to watch fine lines becoming deeper and youthful facial contours getting changed.

-There are several cosmetic surgery procedures available for eradication of these signs of aging but going under the knife for facial plastic surgery is also not easy for most of the people.
-Thankfully, new cosmetic treatments like dermal fillers have filled in the gap between creams and invasive surgical procedures for facial rejuvenation.
-In simple, we can say that now these anti-aging programs – dermal fillers – have made plastic surgery a thing of past.
+Several cosmetic surgery procedures are available to eradicate these signs of aging.
+However, going under the knife for facial plastic surgery is not easy for most people.
+Fortunately, new cosmetic treatments like dermal fillers have filled in the gap between creams and invasive surgical procedures for facial rejuvenation.
+In simple words, we can say that these anti-aging programs have made plastic surgery a thing of the past.

 The dermal fillers used these days are divided into two types – temporary and permanent.
-The results of temporary dermal fillers like Juvederm and Restylane last for 6 to 9 months as they are absorbed by the body.
+The results of temporary dermal fillers like Juvederm and Restylane last for 6 to 9 months as the body absorbs them.
 On the other hand, outcomes of permanent dermal fillers like Radiesse and Artecoll last from several months to years.